ARRL

 • I had a card rejected and I just read that DXCC has now approved the operation.
 Do I have to resubmit the card in order to receive credit?

 Not usually.
 Records of rejected cards are held in the computer with the original data-entry session.
-A simple call or e-mail will usually enable us to award credit.
+An email will usually enable us to award credit.
 It is usually not necessary to send the card again.
 Do not send a card unless we have asked you to do so.

 • I just got my report back from a submission, and I want an e-copy for my record.
 Can I get this?